Endoscopic Sinus Surgery for Children

 - Your child’s adenoids may be removed.
 This is done through the mouth.

-- If needed, other procedures may be done.
-For example, the ENT may fix the nasal septum
+done.
+For example, the ENT may fix the nasal septum that divides the nose, remove

 After the Test

-Your child may require a stay in
+Your child may need a stay in the

-the hospital overnight or may go home the same day as the surgery.
+hospital overnight or may go home the same day as the surgery.

 - Your child will get IV (intravenous)